MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-overview.md

 ## Other details

-* The Azure libraries for Java build on top of the underlying Azure REST API, allowing you to use those APIs through familiar Java paradigms.
+* The Azure SDK for Java libraries build on top of the underlying Azure REST API, allowing you to use those APIs through familiar Java paradigms.
 However, you can always use the REST API directly from Java code, if desired.
-* You can find the [source code for the Azure libraries on GitHub](https://github.com/Azure/azure-sdk-for-java).
+* You can find the source code for the Azure libraries in the [GitHub repository](https://github.com/Azure/azure-sdk-for-java).
 As an open-source project, contributions are welcome!
-* We're currently updating the Azure libraries for Java libraries to share common cloud patterns such as authentication protocols, logging, tracing, transport protocols, buffered responses, and retries.
+* We're currently updating the Azure SDK for Java libraries to share common cloud patterns such as authentication protocols, logging, tracing, transport protocols, buffered responses, and retries.
   * This shared functionality is contained in the [azure-core](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core) library.
-* For details on the guidelines we apply to the libraries, see the [Java Guidelines: Introduction](https://azure.github.io/azure-sdk/java_introduction.html).
+* For details on the guidelines we apply to the libraries, see the [Java Azure SDK Design Guidelines](https://azure.github.io/azure-sdk/java_introduction.html).

 ## Connect to and use Azure resources with client libraries

 The client (or "data plane") libraries help you write Java application code to interact with already-provisioned services.
 Client libraries exist only for those services that support a client API.
-They can be easily identified as their Maven group ID is `com.azure`.
+You can identify them because their Maven group ID is `com.azure`.

 All Azure Java client libraries follow the same API design pattern of offering a Java builder class that's responsible for creating an instance of a client.
-This pattern separates the definition and instantiation of the client from its operation, allowing the client to be immutable and thus simpler to use.
+This pattern separates the definition and instantiation of the client from its operation, allowing the client to be immutable and thus easier to use.
 Additionally, all client libraries follow a few important patterns:

 * Client libraries that support both synchronous and asynchronous APIs must offer these APIs in separate classes.
 What this means is that in these cases there would be, for example, a `KeyVaultClient` for sync APIs and a `KeyVaultAsyncClient` for async APIs.

 * There's a single builder class that takes responsibility for building both the sync and async APIs.
-The builder will be named similarly to the sync client class, with `Builder` included.
+The builder is named similarly to the sync client class, with `Builder` included.
 For example, `KeyVaultClientBuilder`.
-This builder will have `buildClient()` and `buildAsyncClient()` methods to create client instances, as appropriate.
+This builder has `buildClient()` and `buildAsyncClient()` methods to create client instances, as appropriate.

-Because of these conventions, users of the Java client libraries should feel comfortable that all classes ending in `Client` will be immutable and provide operations to interact with an Azure service.
-All classes that end in `ClientBuilder` will provide operations to configure and create an instance of a particular client type.
+Because of these conventions, users of the Java client libraries should feel comfortable that all classes ending in `Client` are immutable and provide operations to interact with an Azure service.
+All classes that end in `ClientBuilder` provide operations to configure and create an instance of a particular client type.

 ### Client libraries example